-This step-by-step tutorial will show you my favorite way to cook and shred chicken for the most flavorful results to use in all your favorite recipes – you only need 30 minutes!
+This step-by-step tutorial will show you all the ways to cook and shred chicken for the most flavorful results to use in all your favorite recipes!

-If you’ve ever gotten excited about a recipe, and then gotten to the part where one of the ingredients is listed as “shredded chicken breasts” with no additional context, and immediately felt frustrated – I hear ya.
+If you've ever gotten excited about a recipe, and then gotten to the part where one of the ingredients is listed as “shredded chicken breasts” or “pulled chicken” with no additional context, and immediately felt frustrated – I hear ya.

 That’s why I want to share:

-- my favorite way to cook chicken breasts to prepare them to be shredded
+- all the different ways to cook chicken breasts to prepare them to be shredded

 - how I shred chicken breasts